Taxonomies: Exploring Yoshikazu Yasuhiko's Character Tropes - Yasuhiko's Space Captains

 (Bruiser's first depiction within the 2nd Crusher Joe novel is that of a portly, bearded space pirate.
 Quite notably, his scar across his face is evident.
 He is also captain of his own ship.
 The 1st scan is taken directly from my copy of the light novel whereas the 2nd is a scan taken directly from the artbook titled Yoshikazu Yasuhiko, published in 1983 by Tokuma Shoten, at the back of the original text.)

 As translated from the bylines of the second image, one can gather that Bruiser's personality is amicable yet forceful.
 "Nice to meet you, my brother.
 Well, get over here!"
 Bruiser invited the three of them to the console and showed the huge main screen that spread over the panel, "Look!
 That's our prey."
-The prey in question is the Area Queen, a diversionary ship apart of Joe's plan to ultimately get rid of Domencio.
+The prey in question is the Arena Queen, a diversionary ship apart of Joe's plan to ultimately get rid of Domencio.

 By Yasuhiko's hand, we see Bruiser as a portly, middle aged man; he bears a gangly, ruddy beard, a diagonal scar along his face, a Captain's hat with a skull emblazoned upon it, as well as a false eye.
 To some extent, while Bruiser is situated as a character within a Sci-Fi environment, he resembles a pirate captain found in Western media at the time.